 Ocala Post slowed the video down and watched it frame-by-frame; it takes only one second after Brown slips for the patrol car to hit him.
 Officials say the one second would not have allowed sufficient time for Harris to stop his patrol car in slippery grass.

 The medical examiners report doesn’t show any broken bones, fractures, or head injuries.
-The report states he died from mechanical asphyxia, which is the weight of the car keeping him from breathing.
+The report states he died from mechanical asphyxia, which was the weight of the car that kept him from breathing.
 Crump is now accusing the medical examiner of fabricating the report.

-It is still unclear as to why Marlon Brown ran from police, however police said Brown was also under a court ordered curfew.
+It is still unclear as to why Marlon Brown ran from police; however, police said Brown was under a court ordered curfew.

 Comment Rules: We do not moderate in respect to 'Free Speech.'
 However if you verbally abuse another user, direct verbally abusive comments at Ocala Post staff, or post spam, you will be deleted.